zarf-dev/proposals/6-manifest-preview-capability/README.md

 Introduce a new command called `zarf package preview`.
 This command will print a zarf.yaml after templates, imports, and flavors are applied.

+This command will not support the differential flag until the differential flag is out of beta.
+The Zarf team is undecided on whether we will keep the differential flag or build an alternative solution.
+The implementation of the differential flag will be simple if/when we choose to add it.

+The registry override flag will not be supported as this flag does not have an effect on the rendered zarf.yaml.

 Example help text:
 ```
 Usage: